qutang/qutang.dev/contents/an-opinionated-curated-list-of-resources-for-phd-students.md

 ---
 title: A Curated List of Resources for Ph.D.
 Students
+type: post
-date: 2018-06-23 16:14:53
+date: 2018-06-23T16:14:53.000Z
-series: "survivalkit"
+excerpt: >-
-excerpt: "A curated list of resources for Ph.D. students.
-It includes both academic resources mainly for Computer Science or Engineering students and other resources (e.g., personal development, communication, and writing) that I personally feel useful and needed during my Ph.D. time."
+  A curated list of resources for Ph.D. students.
+It includes both academic resources mainly for Computer Science or Engineering students and other resources (e.g., personal development, communication, and writing) that I personally feel useful and needed during my Ph.D. time.
-type: "post"
+series: survivalkit
 ---
 A curated list of resources for Ph.D. students.
 It includes both academic resources mainly for Computer Science or Engineering students and other resources (e.g., personal development, communication, and writing) that I personally feel useful and needed during my Ph.D. time.